 This advancement is helped by the fact Luminar Technologies hired 16 former Samsung employees.
 They were part of the Munich-based DRVLINE platform team trying to deliver advanced driver-assistance systems to its mobility customers.

-According to Luminar’s investor presentation, Luminar’s technology can detect dark objects up to 250 m (820 ft).
-This allows for seven seconds of reaction time at a speed of 65 mph.
-Other lidar technologies have a range of 45 m (148 ft), giving only one second of reaction time.
+According to Luminar’s investor presentation, Luminar’s technology can detect dark objects up to 250 meters (820 feet).
+This allows for seven seconds of reaction time at a speed of 65 miles per hour.
+Other lidar technologies have a range of 45 meters (148 feet), giving only one second of reaction time.

 The software is purpose-built with a turn-key solution, allowing delivery at commercial series production scale.
-Updates are provided over-the air, meaning they’re sent over wireless connections.
-And Luminar claims its technology could decrease accident rates by seven times, particular ones involving pedestrians.
+Updates are provided over the air, meaning they’re sent over wireless connections.
+And Luminar claims its technology could decrease accident rates by seven times, particularly ones involving pedestrians.
 This could possibly lead to cutting costs of insurance.

 As a result of Luminar’s advancement in lidar technology, the company announced a new partnership with Volvo.
 In 2022, Volvo will use Luminar’s sensor for its first fully self-driving technology for highways in next-generation production vehicles.
 Luminar Technologies says that partnerships such as this can de-risk industrialization, enable economies of scale and help accelerate widespread adoption.